apache/carbondata/Agent_module/QUICKSTART.md

-# Agent Module — Quick Start
+# Quick Start for CarbonData's Agent

-This guide walks you through the most common usage patterns, from running a single agent to building a multi-agent pipeline with shared state.
+CarbonData as Agent metadata storage , how to support Multi Agents work together.

 **Requirements**: Python 3.10+ — no third-party packages needed, stdlib only.